 This moist Lemon Coconut Cake has a tangy hint of lemon and is topped with extra fluffy coconut frosting.
 The perfect easy cake recipe with a fun flavor combo!

 It’s absolutely no secret that I love lemon desserts.
-I’ve already shared some of my favorite lemon recipes here on Oh Sweet Basil – like this lemon poppy seed cake recipe and these lemon cheesecake squares.
+I’ve already shared some of my favorite lemon recipes here on Oh Sweet Basil (like this lemon poppy seed cake recipe and these lemon cheesecake squares).
 But I wanted to try a new lemon cake recipe.

 Something a little different.
 But still filled with that tangy, bright, lemon flavor.

 And that’s exactly how the idea for this lemon cake with coconut frosting came about.
 The lemon cake is moist, buttery, and filled with delicious fresh lemon flavor.
-Then the coconut buttercream is sweet, fluffy, and completely addictive.
-The tanginess of the lemon compliments the sweet coconut perfectly, and I think the flavors are perfect for spring and summer.
+Then the coconut buttercream frosting is sweet, fluffy, and completely addictive.
+The tanginess of the lemon complements the sweet coconut perfectly, and I think the flavors are perfect for spring and summer.

 Or whenever you’re in a sunshine-y mood.